 Finally, Dr. Wood notes that Msgr.
-William Novicky, Superintendent of the Cleveland diocesan schools, declared that he would urge his board to do away with tuition, and rely instead on donations to churches, which are tax deductible.
-Here one is reminded of the tax research study done several years ago by William E. Brown for the volume Can Catholic

-Schools Survive?, co-authored with the Rev. Andrew Greeley.
-From his research Brown concluded that, contrary to popular opinion, direct state subsidy of 20% in the place of the present policy of granting tax deductions for contributions to church schools would be financially disadvantageous to the Catholic community.
+William Novicky, Superintendent of the Cleveland diocesan schools, declared that he would urge his board to do away with tuition and rely instead on donations to churches, which are tax deductible.
+Here one is reminded of the tax research study done several years ago by William E. Brown for the volume Can Catholic Schools Survive? coauthored with Andrew Greeley.
+From his research Brown concluded that, contrary to popular opinion, direct state subsidy of twenty percent in place of the present policy of granting tax deductions for contributions to church schools would be financially disadvantageous to the Catholic community.

-For both historic and religious reasons, which I have tried to outline earlier in this paper, I am firmly committed to the principle of the separation of church and state and feel with Justice Powell that the First Amendment and all that it has meant in sustaining religious liberty is "regarded from the beginning as among the most cherished features of our constitutional system."
-I am no less committed to the support of both the right and the role of church schools, all religiously-related schools, in our free society.
+For both historic and religious reasons which I have tried to outline earlier in this article, I am firmly committed to the principle of the separation of church and state and feel with Justice Powell that the First Amendment and all that it has meant in sustaining religious liberty is "regarded from the beginning as among the most cherished features of our constitutional system."
+I am equally committed to the support of both the right and the role of church schools, all religiously-related schools, in our free society.
 Indeed, I am proud of the fact that a president of the American Jewish Committee, Justice Louis Marshall, played a decisive role in the 1928 Court case of Pierce v.
-The Society of Sisters of the State of Oregon (268, U.S. 5.10) that resulted in the landmark decision that supported the right of Catholic and all other parents to educate their children in parochial schools.
+Society of Sisters, that resulted in the landmark decision that supported the right of Catholic and all other parents to educate their children in parochial schools.

 All that has to do with law, with history, and I suppose also the subjective fact that I am a product of the Jewish parochial system to which I owe much of what I am and what I do today.
-But I am not happy solely with that formalistic stance which for me personally is an inadequate response to the human issues that are raised by the aid to parochial school issues.
-It bothers me terribly that many good Catholic and Orthodox Jewish people, friends and neighbors, and parents of children who are friends of my children, feel they are being dealt with unfairly by American society.
-Many of the Catholic and Jewish parents I know are middle class people with limited financial resources who are having a difficult time making ends meet in a period of inflation.
+But I am not happy with that stance which for me personally is an inadequate response to the human issues that are raised by the aid-to-parochial-school issues.
+It bothers me terribly that many good Catholic people, friends and neighbors and parents of children who are friends of my children, feel they are being dealt with unfairly by American society.
+Many of the Catholic parents I know are middle class people with limited financial resources who are having a difficult time making ends meet in a period of inflation.
 All of them pay taxes which go to support the public education system, and they carry the additional burden of having to pay added tuition for their parochial schools.
-There is a sense of having to bear "double taxation, " a form of "taxation without representation, " and I know from personal experience that the anger and resentment of Catholic and Jewish parents are real and substantial.
+There is a sense of having to bear "taxation without representation," and I know from personal experience that the anger and resentment of Catholic parents are real and widespread.

-From an ecumenical and interreligious perspective, and for me personally, it is a failure of moral responsibility to be indifferent to these honest feelings of Catholic and Jewish parents, and simply to continue to say no to them by engaging only in support of amicus briefs that result in denial of any financial relief to these hard pressed people.
+From an ecumenical and interreligious perspective, and for me personally, it is a failure of moral responsibility to be indifferent to these honest feelings of Catholic parents, and simply to continue to say no to them by engaging only in support of amicus briefs that result in denial of any financial relief to these hard-pressed people.
 For some time now, a number of us at the American Jewish Committee have felt that the time is long past due to take a different stance, namely, that of turning to find what we can do positively to aid our Catholic neighbors and fellow citizens.
 Under the leadership of Dr. Murray Friedman, AJC director of our Pennsylvania region, the Philadelphia chapter of AJC has taken a position of support of the auxiliary services bill of Pennsylvania.
-In turn, the national Domestic Affairs Commission of AJC has recently adopted a resolution in support of auxiliary services.
-The text of that resolution follows:
+In turn, the national domestic affairs commission of AJC has recently adopted a resolution in support of auxiliary services.6